-Bring all reagents and samples to room temperature without additional heating and mixed thoroughly by gently swirling before pipetting (avoid foaming).
-Prepare all reagents, working standards and samples as directed in the previous sections.
+Bring all reagents and samples to room temperature without additional heating and mix thoroughly by gently swirling before pipetting (avoid foaming).
+Prepare all reagents, working standards, and samples as directed in the previous sections.

-- 1. Set a blank well without any solution. - 2.
-Add 50μl of Standard or Sample per well.
-Standards need to be run in duplicate. - 3.
-Add 50 μl of 1x HRP-Conjugate solution to each well (excluding the blank well), cover with a plate sealer, and gently agitate to ensure thorough mixing.
-Incubate for 40 minutes at 37°C. - 4.
-Aspirate the liquid from each well and wash 5 times.
-Wash by adding approximately 200 μl of 1x Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
-Allow each wash to sit for 2 minutes before completely aspirating.
-After the last wash, aspirating remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - Add 90 μl of TMB Substrate to each well, cover with a new plate sealer, and incubate for 20 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - 6.
-Add 50 μl of Stop Solution to each well.
+- 1. Add 100 μl of Standard, Blank, or Sample per well, cover with a plate sealer, and incubate for 2 hours at 37°C. - 2.
+Aspirate the liquid of each well, don't wash. - Add 100 μl of Detection Reagent A working solution to each well, cover with a plate sealer, and gently agitate to ensure thorough mixing.
+Incubate for 1 hour at 37°C. - 4.
+Aspirate the liquid from each well and wash 3 times.
+Wash by adding approximately 350 μl of Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
+Allow each wash to sit for 1-2 minutes before completely aspirating.
+After the last wash, aspirate to remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - Add 100 μl of Detection Reagent B working solution to each well, cover with a new plate sealer, and incubate for 30-60 minutes at 37°C. - 6.
+Aspirate the liquid from each well and wash 5 times as outlined in step 4. - Add 90 μl of TMB Substrate solution to each well, cover with a new plate sealer, and incubate for 15-30 minutes at 37°C. Protect from light and monitor periodically until optimal color development has been achieved. - Add 50 μl of Stop Solution to each well.
 The blue color will change to yellow immediately.
 If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
-The Stop Solution should be added to wells in the same order and timing as was the substrate solution.. - Determine the optical density (OD value) of each well immediately using a microplate reader set to 450nm with the correction wavelength set at 540nm or 570nm if available.
-Subtract the 540nm or 570nm reading from the 450nm reading to account for imperfections in the plate.
+The Stop Solution should be added to wells in the same order and timing as the TMB substrate solution. - 9.
+Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.